marcantondahmen/dotfiles/README.md

-# Dotfiles
+# Marc's macOS Dotfiles

-This is the personal _dotfiles_ repository of Marc Anton Dahmen.
+This repository contains all _dotfiles_ that I, [Marc Anton Dahmen](https://marcdahmen.de), use on my private macOS machines.
 It is supposed to be used as a bare repository inside of the home directory in `~/.dotfiles`.

 ## Usage